liip/drifter/docs/roles/browsers.rst

 *************

 Browser roles are available for frontend testing.
-They all depend on the role xvfb, which is a headless X server.
+They all depend on the role xvfb, which is a headless X server, except for Phantomjs.

 Firefox